Bedrock-OSS/bedrock-wiki/docs/visuals/remove-shadows.md

 ## Using Materials

-::: error
+:::error
-This methos is no longer support.
+This methos is no longer supported.
 With the advent of render-dragon, materials like this no longer function.
 Please do not attempt to use this code in a serious way, and definitely do not attempt it on a marketplace map.
 :::

 :::warning